T.B. Simon Power Plant - distribution bus reliability and expansion

 - Equipment purchase – September 2018

-- The source of funds for this project is expected to be the utility reserve or debt financing with debt repayment from the utility reserve.
+- The project will be funded by the general fund - capital renewal or debt financing with debt repayment from the general fund - capital renewal.

 Questions, comments, concerns?